Read what Bill O'Reilly's sponsors are saying about 'disturbing allegations' of harassment

 Fox News' "The O'Reilly Factor" is facing a rapidly growing exodus of advertisers in the wake of a New York Times report that five different women had reached settlements over allegations of sexual harassment or verbal abuse against the show's host, Bill O'Reilly.

 CNNMoney has reached out to dozens of the companies that have run ads on the program.
-Below is a list of the responses we've received so far.
+Below is a list of the responses we've received so far, as well as some responses that companies have put on their Twitter accounts after users of that site asked them about their ads.

 Companies pulling their ads from "The O'Reilly Factor"